onema/uServerlessOverwatch/README.md

 The bootstrap infrastructure includes sns topics, sqs queues (DLQ), a cloud trail, and a few lambda functions.

-The overwatch listens for the creation of lambda cloudwatch logs and subscribes them (via the log registration function) to the log parser function.
+The overwatch listens for the creation of lambda cloudwatch logs and subscribes them (via the log registration functionArn) to the log parser functionArn.
 The parser, parses the logs and gets the different log levels, errors and metrics reported by the framework.

 ![infrastructure](/docs/img/uServerlessOverwatch.png)